-However, this time the protest was against a decision by China’s Communist Party, which would not want to see a precedent of being forced though public dissent to backtrack on official policy.
-As Hu Jia former teenage activist in the Tiananmen Square protests of 1989 states:
+However, this time the protest was against a decision by China’s central government, which would not want to see a precedent of being forced though public dissent to backtrack on official policy.

 Thus, even if there was disagreement among different political factions in China about what to do with Hong Kong, the idea of Chinese leaders giving in to protesters’ demands for greater democracy seemed rather far-fetched.

 It is hard to see what the students could gain from Beijing.
 Perhaps, the best they could have hoped for was to extract some minor concessions from the local government.
-Commenting on an article by local businessman Allan Zeman (www.ejinsight.com/20140925-we-can-keep-building-on-our-can-do-spirit/), James Tan suggested these possible concessions:
+Commenting on an article by local businessman Allan Zeman (entitled ‘We can keep building on our can do spirit’), James Tan suggested these possible concessions:

 “[for the HK government to (for example):

-- hold independent public enquiries into allegations of: 1. use of excessive force by the police since September 27th during all the recent protest; 2. collusion between police and triads in recent days.
+- hold independent public enquiries into allegations of: 1. use of excessive force by the police since September 27th during all the recent protests; 2. collusion between police and triads in recent days.